Today we are talking about how work can be much more fun after financial independence.

 Note the transformation in energy levels between the depressed consumer at the start of the film and the same guy once he regains his mojo.

-At 2.00 we are reintroduced to the strong female role model that we first met in the lift earlier.
-Guys, this is what a feminist looks like.
-A confident working women, our heroine is self-supporting and independently minded.
-She is already on The Path to financial independence, the very opposite of a gold digger.
-Walking Wallets take note.
+At 2.00 we are reintroduced to the lady that we first met in the lift earlier.
+A confident working women, our heroine is self-supporting, independent and already on The Path to financial independence.

 This is clearly a metaphor for the world of financial independence in general and Mr Money Mustache in particular.
 Think about it….the cult-like guru preaching against always taking the easy route, the quasi-religous fervour, the loyal followers…it’s all there.